jeffsanicola/vault-policy-guide/README.md

 Invalid - `secret/a*c` - The glob character is only allowed at the end of a path

-There is another option that behaves a bit more like a traditional wildcard: the `+` character.
+There is another option that behaves a bit more like a traditional wildcard in that it can be placed elsewhere in the path: the `+` character.
 The `+` character can substitute any full path component but not other partial parts of a path.
 The `+` character may also be used at the end of a path.

 Valid - `secret/+/123` - Allows access to the `123` secret in any single parent folder (i.e., A secret `secret/abc/def/123` would not be allowed)

 Valid - `secret/abc/+` - Allows access to any secret directly in the `abc` folder

-Valid - `secret/+/*` - Allows access to any secret that exists in any subfolder of the secret mount.
+Valid - `secret/+/*` - Allows access to any secret that exists in any subfolder of the secret engine mount.

+Valid - `+/abc/123` - Allows access to secret `abc/123` in any secret engine mount.

-Invalid - `secret/ab+/*` - The `+` character must be the only character between the `/`s
+Invalid - `secret/ab+/*` - The `+` character must be the only character between the `/`'s.

 ### Conflicting Policies

-In general there are a few rules to keep in mind:
+In general, there are a few rules to keep in mind:

 * The most specific policy will take priority
 * If two policies are the same specificity then the resulting capabilities will be cumulative